iDigitalFlame/Linker/README.md

 # Linker: HTTP URL Shortener

 Linker is a Golang based URL shortening service.
-This self hosted binary provides fast and efficient HTTP redirection.
+This self-hosted binary provides fast and efficient HTTP redirection.

 Linker is backed by a MySQL database to store name and URL mappings.